TheFourGreatErrors/alpha-rptr/README.md

 A HTML5 Workbench with TradingView Lite (Open Source Version) widget based order visualization on top of Candle Stick data is available.
 It also displays a table with orders that can be sorted in many ways and clicking on any order date will auto-scroll that period into view.

 A file called `orders.csv` file is generated after every backtest in the project root folder.
-And then at the end of each backtest `data.csv` from data folder and `orders.csv` from project root are symlinked into the new `html/data` diretory along with the current strategy file.
+And then at the end of each backtest `data.csv` from data folder and `orders.csv` from project root are symlinked into the new `html/data` directory along with the current strategy file.

 Do not forget to refresh the page after each backtest for evaluating the results.